engpok/Click-Book/ClickBookHelp.md

 ### PDF Export (Free)
 - Includes text and images
 - Suitable for sharing or printing
+- Videos are included in a `/Videos` folder

 ### Word Export (.docx) (In-App Purchase)
 - Includes images embedded in the document